ccnmtl/compiled/content/articles/a11y-rwd-imagemap.md

 and it looks just like the old one, but with marked improvements:

 * It can be read by screen readers,
-* The hotspots and associated explanation are now text
+* The hotspots and associated explanation are now text,
 * Users can navigate through the interactive using the tab key, in proper order,
 * The infographic is now responsive, the layout changes accordingly on smaller